-The Body Mount Chop on the 5th Gen 4Runner is a well-known 5th Gen 4Runner mod if you are running larger tires on your 5th Gen. If you have a 3″ suspension, like the stage 2 Icon 4Runner suspension, you can 33″ tires and be fine.
-No modifications are needed but it depends on the exact size of your 33s.
+The body mount chop is a well-known mod if you are running larger tires.
+If you have a 3″ suspension, like the stage 2 Icon suspension, you can run 33″ tires and be fine.
+In most cases, no modifications are needed but it depends on the exact size of your 33s.

-But, if you go with 34″ tires on your 5th Gen 4Runner with a 3″ suspension lift, you will need to chop your 4Runner Body Mounts.
-Furthermore, if you are running 33″ tires or even 32″ tires on your 4Runner with a 5th Gen 4Runner Leveling Kit, you may need to chop your body mounts.
+If you go with 34″ tires with a 3″ suspension lift, you will need to chop your body mounts.
+Furthermore, if you are running 33″ tires or even 32″ tires with a leveling kit, you may need to chop your body mounts.

 What is a Body Mount?

-Our 5th Gen 4Runner is a Body on Frame.
-Maybe the last of its generation in the 5th generation 4Runner.
+The 5th Gen 4Runner is a body on frame.
+Maybe the last of its generation.
 The frame holds the engine, suspension and the supports the body with rubber bushings, anywhere from 6 to 12 separate points.
 The body mount and body mount bushings cushion the ride, but over time they break down.

-The actual body mounts that we are referring to is underneath both the front driver and passenger side of the 4Runner, closest to your nerf bars of rock sliders.
+The actual body mounts that we are referring to are underneath both the front driver and passenger side, closest to your nerf bars or rock sliders.
 These body mounts have a steel casing that encloses the actual body mounts.
 This body mount encloser needs to be chopped off as it will interfere with your larger tires.